-Ion- $\pi$ interactions refer to strongly attractive noncovalent interactions (NCI) between ions and mostly organic $\pi$ -systems .
-They are of crucial importance for many processes in chemistry and biology, such as controlling the regio- and stereoselectivity in organic reactions , enabling important biological processes, 5-9 and determining the structures of molecules and proteins.
-10-13 The application of quantum mechanical (QM) methods in the description of such ion- $\pi$ systems is desirable for an in depth understanding.
-Kohn-Sham Density Functional Theory (DFT), with its vast number of density functional approximations (DFA), is one of the most promising electronic structure methods for this purpose regarding accuracy and computational efficiency.
-Nevertheless, DFT methods have well-known weaknesses, like the one-
+Ion- π interactions refer to strongly attractive noncovalent interactions (NCI) between ions and mostly organic π -systems.^{1,2} They are of crucial importance for many processes in chemistry and biology, such as controlling the regio- and stereoselectivity in organic reactions,^{3,4} enabling important biological processes,^{5-9} and determining the structures of molecules and proteins.^{10-13} The application of quantum mechanical (QM) methods in the description of such ion- π systems is desirable for an in depth understanding.
+Kohn-Sham Density Functional Theory (DFT), with its vast number of density functional approximations (DFA), is one of the most promising electronic structure methods for this purpose regarding accuracy and computational efficiency.^{14,15} Nevertheless, DFT methods have well-known weaknesses, like the oneand many-electron self-interaction error (SIE), $^{16-18}$ errors due to nondynamical correlation effects, 19,20 and the lack of long-range electronic correlation, so-called London dispersion (LD) interactions.
+21 The effect on ion- π interactions is shown in this work.

-The SIE affects even modern DFAs and may lead to severe SCF convergence problems, artificial charge-transfer (CT), and inaccurate NCI energies for larger inter-fragment distances.
-This is in contrast to Hartee-Fock (HF) theory and second-order Møller-Plesset perturbation theory (MP2), which are SIE free because the exchange integrals exactly cancel the self-interaction contributions from the Coulomb integrals.
+The SIE affects even modern DFAs and may lead to severe SCF convergence problems, 22 artificial charge-transfer (CT), ^{23,24} and inaccurate NCI energies for larger inter-fragment distances.
+This is in contrast to Hartree-Fock (HF) theory and second-order Møller-Plesset perturbation theory (MP2), which are SIE free because the exchange integrals exactly cancel the self-interaction contributions from the Coulomb integrals.
 This behavior is exploited by hybrid DFAs where a fraction of exact exchange (also called Fock exchange) is mixed in, partially canceling the SIE.
 While large amounts of Fock exchange reduce the SIE, the resulting hybrid DFAs also inherit general shortcomings of HF, e.g., a lacking description of Coulomb interactions by overestimating ionic contributions in the wave function.
 For a more general discussion on the one-electron SIE in DFT see, e.g., Ref.
-22, and for the related many-electron SIE see, e.g., Ref.
+25, and for the related many-electron SIE see, e.g., Ref.
 17.